 Did you know that the U.S. is spending nearly twice as much on health care than other developed, high-income countries, but we have a lower life expectancy?

-Recent research conducted by the Harvard T.H.
-Chan School of Public Health, the Harvard Global Health Institute and the London School of Economics indicates that although U.S. citizens are paying much more than our peer countries on things like prescription drugs, diagnostic tests, physician’s salaries and administrative costs, our average life expectancy in the U.S. is still years lower than 10 high-income countries, including the U.K., France, Germany, the Netherlands, Sweden, Switzerland, Denmark, Australia, Japan and Canada.
-(1)
+And research conducted in 2018 by the Harvard T.H.
+Chan School of Public Health, the Harvard Global Health Institute and the London School of Economics establishes that although U.S. citizens are paying much more than our peer countries on things like prescription drugs, diagnostic tests, physician’s salaries and administrative costs, our average life expectancy in the U.S. is still years lower.

 So what’s to blame for the shorter life expectancy rates in the United States?
 It may be hard to believe, but evidence shows that the U.S. is at a health disadvantage, despite our hefty spending on healthcare.
-Researchers are pointing to social factors, like higher poverty rates and inadequate social services in the U.S. compared to other developed countries.
-Plus, lifestyle choices play a major role in our lower life expectancy rates.
+Researchers are pointing to social factors and lifestyle choices playing major roles in our lower life expectancy rates.

-Maybe we need to take some advice from the happiness study that suggests that social connections and good relationships can boost our happiness and health.
+Maybe we need to take some advice from the happiness study that suggests social connections and good relationships can boost our happiness and health.
 Or we can take a look at the blue zones, where the life expectancy is up to 100 years because individuals practice natural life extenders.

 We can keep spending our hard-earned money on pharmaceuticals, procedures and testing, but if we don’t change the day-to-day habits that affect our health and take a deeper look at what’s not working in the U.S., it won’t matter much.